Play Live Radio

 "Luckily, the bridge is totally fine.
 The bridge did not incur any structural damage, so the Union Center Boulevard bridge over I-75 was fine.
 That's why we didn't have any closures on I-75 — everything there was fine.
 But there are some culverts that had to be inspected."

-The Butler County Engineer's Office says those culverts will need to be either repaired or replaced as part of the work planned for later this week.
+The Butler County Engineer's Office says one culvert will need to be replaced as part of the work planned to begin Friday morning.

 Late Tuesday, the West Chester Police Department indicated the overpass would be closed for the "foreseeable future."
 However, most of the interchange was reopened by around 5:15 Wednesday morning.